adobe/aquarium-fish/README.md

 The cluster can't force any node to follow the majority decision, so the rules are providing full consensus.

-For now the rule is simple - when all the nodes are voted each node can find the first node in the vote table that answered "yes".
+For now the rule is simple - when all the nodes are voted, each node can find the first node in the vote table that answered "yes".
 There are a couple of protection mechanisms like "CreateAt" to find the actual first one and "Rand" field as a last resort (if the other params are identical).

 In the future to allow to update cluster with the new rules the Rules table will be created and the different versions of the Aquarium Fish could find the common rules and switch them depends on Application request.
-Rules will be able to lay on top of any information about the node.
+Rules will be able to lay on top of any information about the node [#15](https://github.com/adobe/aquarium-fish/issues/15).

 The election process:
 * Once per 5 seconds the node checks the voting process